RLOpenCatalyst/catdocs/Catalyst/source/userdefined.rst

 How to add a Team?

  * From the main menu click on Settings
- * Once you click on Settings, from the side menu click on User Setup
+ * Once you click on Settings, from the side menu click on Users Configuration
  * Click on Teams
  * Click on New button provided
  * Enter the name for the team that you want to create in the Name field